 Step 2: Validate my Drakensberg Grand Traverse plans.

 I tend to read up on the trail as much as possible.
-I tend to follow the Instagram tags well in advance to spot other hikers and their experience and read up on other blogs and forums.
+I tend to follow the Instagram tags well in advance to spot other hikers and their experiences and read up on other blogs and forums.
 In this particular case, the Vertical Endeavour website has proven to be extremely valuable.
 A forum with years and years of entries on the Drakensberg Grand Traverse and the different areas along the route.

 Some key take-aways that were relevant for planning: